Experiential Marketing – Because Social Media Isn’t Real

 The new age of marketing recognizes that consumers are in control and brands can no longer build their credibility on 5-second Youtube slots.

-If a brand event evokes genuine positive emotions in people, they are more likely to associate those emotions with that brand, which is more effective than just showing them a social campaign.
+If your product or event evokes genuine positive emotions in people, they are more likely to associate those emotions with that brand, which is more effective than just showing them a social campaign.

 In the clutter of social media, companies are struggling to create reasons for their customers to talk about them.